rexbodoia/CoinCenter/README.md

 CoinCenter is a trading platform for the four most prominent crytocurrencies inspired by Coinbase's UI friendly website.
 This website was implemented utilizing Rails/PostgreSQL for the backend and React.js/Redux for the frontend.

 CoinCenter uses the Coinbase Pro REST API to retrieve live crypto price data upon visiting the page.
 Recharts, a React charting library was used as a tool for rendering charts of price and value over time for coins and user portfolios, respectively.
+Moment.js was also used for date conversion because the price data from Coinbase Pro used dates in Unix Epoch Time form, whereas my transactions were stored in my database using Ruby's datetime object.

 ### Features
 + Coincenter utilizes custom frontend to backend user authentication using BCrypt